vivekkairi/run-gemini-cli/docs/observability.md

   - [Troubleshooting](#troubleshooting)

-## Required Environment Variables
+## Required Inputs

-For a complete list of required environment variables, their descriptions, and how to configure them, see [docs](../README.md#environment-variables).
+For a complete list of required inputs, their descriptions, and how to configure them, see [docs](../README.md#inputs).

 When enabled, the action will automatically start an OpenTelemetry collector that forwards traces, metrics, and logs to your specified GCP project.
 You can then use Google Cloud's operations suite (formerly Stackdriver) to visualize and analyze this data.